Skip to main content

 Actions

-The action buttons provide users with a convenient way to quickly manage and control their pipeline operations.
+The action buttons provide are a convenient way to quickly manage and control your pipeline operations.

 Pipeline actions

-(1) Stop: Allows users to halt a pipeline that is currently running.
+(1) Stop: Halt a pipeline that is currently running.